Physician Assistant Laws, Titles, and More!

-Des Moines University is supportive of healthcare providers who choose to actively participate in the education of our students by offering excellent clinical training opportunities.
+Des Moines University supports healthcare providers who choose to actively participate in the education of our students by offering excellent clinical training opportunities.
 Clinical instructors not only transmit skills but are mentors who convey the core values important to Des Moines University: accountability, collaboration, honesty, inclusiveness, and wellness.

 Clinical instructors do what no textbook or classroom can accomplish.
 As a result, the students benefit from the community-based experience, while preceptors benefit from integrating new ideas and techniques into their practices currently taught in academic health sciences institutions.
 Join us for a series of educational opportunities which provide precepting pearls to aid in shaping the next generation of clinicians.

 This session will provide an overview of Physician Assistant practice.
 The speakers will review current PA practice laws in Iowa and nationally.
 Ideal participants include physicians, PAs, ARNPs, clinic/hospital administrators, educators, etc.

 - Iowa Medical Board